 Many online services ask users to regularly change their passwords.
-Administrators of corporate networks often enable this kind of function as well.
+Administrators of corporate networks often use this kind of function as well.

-However, for security reasons when changing your password, you should not use the previously used password that you thought up.
-You will need to use something else besides your personal system.
-Often various services, programs, and applications call for passwords of different lengths.
+However, when changing your password, you should not use the previously used password that you thought up for security reasons.
+You will need to use something else besides your personal password system.
+Often, services, programs, and applications call for passwords of different lengths.
 A password manager helps to jog your memory.

 - All passwords or PINs are stored in a central location.